tabreturn/cc-fest-py5/README.md

 <img src="http://portfolio.tabreturn.com/images/learn-python-visually.png" width="600" />

-You can find the source code and resources for all of the tasks in the [book's GitHub repository](https://github.com/tabreturn/processing.py-book).
+You can find the source code and resources for all tasks in the [book's GitHub repository](https://github.com/tabreturn/processing.py-book).
+I'll get around to porting those to py5 ... sometime.